learn-co-curriculum/phase-1-advanced-function-parameter-syntax-default-rest-spread/README.md

 discountedAndTaxedPrice(100, 0.10, 0.20); //=> 88
 ```

-## Use JavaScript's `rest` Parameter to Define Parameters in a function
+## Use JavaScript's `rest` Parameter to Define Parameters in a Function

 You might have heard a little bit about JavaScript's magical "three dots".
 These
 three dots can be used in two very different ways — as the `rest` parameter and